TriHealth Heart Institute

 Please don’t ignore the signs and symptoms of a heart attack or stroke or delay your routine care.
 Call your doctor if you have any questions or think you need a health visit.

-Protect Yourself from a Hidden Killer
+Protect Yourself from a Hidden Killer - Secrets of the Female Heart

 Heart disease is the leading cause of death for all women in the U.S. Many people don’t realize that the symptoms of heart disease in women can be different than those in men.
 Click here to learn more about women and heart disease and their unique symptoms.